concero/v2-networks/README.md

 ## Requirements

 - Chain names should be in camelCase
-- Chain IDs must be unique and match the actual network
+- Chain IDs must be unique and match the actual network's chain ID.
-- Chain selectors must be provided and match cross-chain protocols if applicable
+- Chain selectors must be unique and fit into uint24, matching the chain ID if possible
-- At least one block explorer should be provided
-- RPCs array can be empty if no public RPC endpoints are available
+- RPCs must be provided if no public RPC endpoints are available
-- Faucets array is optional for mainnet networks

 ## Review Process

 After submitting your pull request, the Concero team will review your submission.
 We may request changes or additional information before merging your network into the repository.

 ---
 For any questions or further assistance, please open an issue in this repository or contact the Concero team.